 The Phi Theta Kappa (PTK) All-Colorado Academic Team Luncheon was held March 12 in Denver.
-Two CCA students were honored at the ceremony: Emily Serff (American Sign Langauage Interpretation) and Anita Mansouri (Nursing, second from right with college President Betsy Oudenhoven, Sen. Nancy Todd, and Rep. Su Ryden).
+Two CCA students were honored at the ceremony: Emily Serff (American Sign Language Interpretation) and Anita Mansouri (Nursing, second from right with college President Betsy Oudenhoven, Sen. Nancy Todd, and Rep. Su Ryden).

 Both CCA representatives have gripping backgrounds.